Maxwell Armfield: Life

-Leaving Birmingham in 1902, Armfield moved to Paris to study at the Académie de la Grande Chaumière under Gustave Courtois and René Menard, where he became an associate of Gaston Lachaise, Keith Henderson, and Norman Wilkinson.
+Leaving Birmingham in 1902, Armfield moved to Paris to study at the Académie de la Grande Chaumière under Gustave Courtois and Émile-René Ménard, where he became an associate of Gaston Lachaise, Keith Henderson, and Norman Wilkinson.
 He exhibited at the Paris Salon in 1904, where his painting Faustine was bought by the French State and donated to the Musée du Luxembourg, and is now in the Musée d'Orsay, Paris.

 In 1909 he married the author and playwright Constance Smedley, who was the first cousin of his friend and fellow artist William Smedley-Aston and his wife Irene.
 Like many with connections to the Arts and Crafts movement in Birmingham, the couple settled in the Cotswolds: in 1911, they appear on the census of that year as resident in Minchinhampton, Gloucestershire.
 The couple became close collaborators, working together to combine design, illustration, text and theatre.
 Armfield's wife also influenced him to become a pacifist and Christian Scientist.

 From 1915 the couple spent seven years in the United States.

-In 1946 Armfield released the book 'Tempera Painting Today', published by Pentagon Press.
+In 1946 Armfield released the book Tempera Painting Today, published by Pentagon Press.

 Armfield has paintings in the collection of several British institutions including Derby Art Gallery, Southampton and Nottingham Gallery and the Russell-Cotes Art Gallery.

 A detail from Armfield's painting Self-Portrait (1901; Birmingham Museum and Art Gallery), was used as the cover illustration of the Oxford World's Classics 2006 edition of The Picture of Dorian Gray.

 The painting used for the cover of the 1969 Fleetwood Mac album Then Play On is from a mural by Armfield that was originally designed for the dining room of a London mansion.